British Values Statement

 Within school children are encouraged to make independent choices, with the knowledge that they are in a safe, secure and supportive environment.
 As a school we provide boundaries for children to make choices safely, we work with children to ensure that they understand that they are responsible for the choices that they make.
-Children are encouraged to know, understand and exercise their rights and personal freedoms in a safe manner, for example through our online safety work, PSHCE curriculum and bespoke ‘keep safe’ work provided by our Family Support Worker.
+Children are encouraged to know, understand and exercise their rights and personal freedoms in a safe manner, for example through our online safety work and PSHE curriculum.
 They are also taught to exercise their rights within the context and understanding of their responsibilities.

 Children learn that their behaviours have an effect on their own rights and the rights of others.
 Through our Values for Life curriculum and our Behaviour Policy, we promote the importance of mutual respect.
 All staff within the school demonstrate and promote respect for others through all of our interactions with people.
 Through our celebration worship each week we celebrate the learning behaviours of children throughout the school and the contribution that children make to our school.
 As a Church school, this value also draws upon Christ's teaching of 'Do to others as you would have them do to you.'
 (Luke 6:31)